hyosung11/Launch-School/Courses/journal.md

 20:12 I finished Anki cards for Practice Problems - Constructors and Prototypes and having to make the cards helps me understand the material better.

 20:55 I need to make Anki cards for Assignment 8.
 Static and Instance Properties and Methods.
 I'm done for tonight though, I think.

+## 20220309 수요일

+07:15 Alex was a few minutes late, but we had our study hall.

+07:25 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 5.
+Constructors
+   * [x] 2.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 6.
+Constructors with Prototypes
+   * [x] 3.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 7.
+Practice Problems - Constructors and Prototypes
+   * [x] 4.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 7.
+Practice Problems - Constructors and Prototypes
+   * [x] 5.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 8.
+Static and Instance Properties and Methods
+   * [x] 6.
+Read *The Coding Career Handbook*, Chapter 4: Junior Developer

+2. What will you do today?
+   * [x] 1.
+Study Session with Alex
+   * [ ] 2.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 9.
+Built-in Constructors
+   * [ ] 3.
+JS120 > Lesson 3: Object Creation Patterns: Assignment 10.
+ES6 Classes
+   * [ ] 4.
+Read *The Coding Career Handbook*, Chapter 5: From Junior to Senior

+3. Are there any blockers or impediments preventing you from doing your work?
+   1. Nope.
+I have a clear lane to study from morning to afternoon after I take the kids to school until I have to pick them up in the afternoon.

+08:46 Back from dropping the kids off at school and into studying now.